Music Interface

 ```

-* for a file located at `sounds/custom/my_first_track.ogg`, the safe value is: `musicinterface:custom/my_first_track`
+* For a file located at `sounds/custom/my_first_music.ogg`, the correct value is:

-* keep `stream: true` for long music tracks
+* Keeping `stream: true` is recommended for long music tracks

-This is the file **Music Interface** reads to display and play tracks.
+This file is used by **Music Interface** to display music tracks in-game.

 [